xissy/node-hanrss/README.md

 # node-hanrss

-A node.js module for getting blogs from [hanrss](http://www.hanrss.)
+A node.js module for getting blog lists from [hanrss](http://www.hanrss)

 ## Installation